VoliJS/NestedTypes/README.md

 assert( user.roles.first() instanceof Role );
 ```

-Collection.SubsetOf is a collection of models taken from existing collection.
+Collection.subsetOf is a collection of models taken from existing collection.
 On first access of attribute of this type, it will resolve ids to real models from the given master collection.

 If master collection is empty and thus references cannot be resolved, it will defer id resolution and just return collection of dummy models with ids.
 However, if master collection is not empty, it will filter out ids of non-existent models.